 GET THE HELP YOU DESERVE

-Monte Nido Portland will offer state-of-the-art, evidenced-based residential programming for eating disorders and co-occurring presentations.
-Opening in early 2021, and located in West Linn, OR, Monte Nido Portland will provide programming for all genders.
+Monte Nido Portland offers state-of-the-art, evidenced-based residential programming for eating disorders and co-occurring presentations.
+Located in West Linn, OR, Monte Nido Portland provides programming for adults of all genders.

 Monte Nido’s trusted treatment approach focuses on the restoration of physiological and nutritional balance, the implementation of healthy eating and exercise routines, the elimination of destructive behaviors and the development of motivation and treatment engagement.
 Our objective is to help each client achieve a clear understanding of their eating and/or exercise disorder and its effect on their life, as well as an individualized appreciation of what is necessary for their personal recovery.